Home / Toolbox Talks / Traffic Control Safety Toolbox Talk

 Managing traffic around a work site isn’t just about setting up cones and signs—it’s about protecting lives.
 The Occupational Safety and Health Administration stresses that work zones without clear traffic control measures are far more likely to experience crashes, near misses, and worker injuries.
 Some of the biggest hazards include:

-• Driver Distractions – Motorists often focus on construction activity rather than the road, increasing the risk of crashes.
+• Driver Distractions – Motorists may not be aware of their surroundings.
+They often focus on construction activity rather than the road, increasing the risk of crashes.

-• Improper Traffic Control Setup – Barriers, cones, and signs that aren’t placed at the correct distances give drivers little time to react.
+• Improper Traffic Control Setup – Barriers, cones, signs, and other materials that aren’t placed at the correct distances give drivers little time to react.

 • Flagger Safety Risks – Flaggers are often in direct traffic lanes, making them vulnerable to speeding vehicles.

-• Construction Vehicle Movement – Worksite vehicles crossing into live traffic lanes can lead to collisions and injuries.
+• Construction Vehicle Movement – Worksite vehicles and heavy equipment crossing into live traffic lanes can lead to collisions and injuries.

 Best Practices for Work Zone Traffic Control

 Effective traffic control keeps both workers and the public safe.
+Training your employees on traffic control is key.
 The American Society of Safety Professionals highlights key safety measures that every job site should follow:

 • Clear Signage and Lane Warnings – Advance warning signs should be placed at a distance that gives drivers time to adjust to upcoming lane shifts or speed changes.